 HCC coding is here to stay and will only grow in the years to come.
 While the market has heavily leveraged medical coders or third party vendors to do much of the lift thus far, V2 of Value-based Care will require all clinicians to understand and participate in it for every patient visit.

-HCC coding’s importance is less about the impact on revenue and more about the shift towards VBC models, which have consistently shown better clinical outcomes at lower costs.
-In our next 2 posts, we will dive deeper into the financial implications of HCC coding, HCC coding tools, and the clinical outcomes associated with VBC in 2021.
+HCC coding’s importance is less about the impact on revenue and more about the shift toward VBC models, which have consistently shown better clinical outcomes at lower costs.

 Sources